aexdyhaxor/aexdyhaxor/README.md

 ## 🧠 About Me

-> **aexdyhaxor** is a curious mind walking the fine line between breaking and building.
+> **SuperSmoky** is a curious mind walking the fine line between breaking and building.
 > Focused on **offensive security**, I enjoy uncovering web vulnerabilities, building custom recon tools, and reproducing real-world exploits for learning and awareness.
 > My background includes bug bounty hunting, CTFs, and continuous research on how systems fail — so we can build them stronger.